rendinger of woman getting sedation dentistry and dreaming about being on a beach

 Safety

-All forms of sedation involve risks, and the level of sedation correlates with the risk — nitrous oxide is the least risky, and general anesthesia is the riskiest.
+All forms of sedation involve risks, and the level of sedation correlates with the risk — oral conscious sedation is the least risky, and general anesthesia is the riskiest.
 We have many safeguards, such as reversing agents, and your safety is our top priority.
-You can talk to Dr. Hedrick about the risks before your procedure.
+You can talk to our doctors about the risks before your procedure.

 stack of stones in the ocean symbolizing calmness